KleinKinder and Willow Barn Montessori

 Willow Barn and the Primary Aged Child.

-Willow Barn Montessori provides primary aged children of home-educating parents with a Montessori education, and is also for parents needing holiday care for their children.
+Willow Barn Montessori provides primary aged children of home-educating parents with a Montessori education.

-Children are welcome to come 2-4 days a week for a minimum of six hours a day to access Montessori primary education in a relaxed, child-led manner.
+Children are welcome to come 2-3 days a week for a minimum of six hours a day, term time, to access Montessori primary education in a relaxed, child-led manner.
 Fees are £5.20/hr, including all healthy snacks.

 In Montessori primary, the children follow the same maths and literacy curriculum as in state education, but the style of teaching is very different.